 Study abroad can be financially accessible.
-Learn more about funding opportunities for graduate-level study abroad, including:
+Learn more about funding opportunities for graduate-level study abroad, including the Global Need-Based Scholarship, the Global Study Scholarship, the Astor Scholarship for NYC Teachers, and external funding opportunities.

 Global Need-Based Scholarship

-The Office of Global Affairs offers competitive, need-based scholarships for Steinhardt January, Spring Break, and Summer short-term graduate study abroad programs.
-Awards range from $500 to $2000 and are applied as a credit to the student's Bursar bill for the term in which study abroad takes place.
+The Office of Global Affairs offers a competitive, need-based scholarship for participation in Steinhardt January, Spring Break, and Summer short-term graduate study abroad programs.
+Scholarship awards range from $500-$2000 and are applied in the form of a credit to the student's Bursar bill for the term in which study abroad takes place.

 Eligibility

-- Receive tuition remission from NYU or their home university (this includes employees, spouses, and dependents)
+• Receive tuition remission from NYU or your home university (this includes employees, spouses, and dependents)

-- Received any graduate-level fully-funded fellowship or scholarship from NYU (including Steinhardt Fellows, Founders Fellows, and Research Assistants) during the current academic year.
-Recipients of externally funded (non-NYU) fellowships and scholarships are eligible
+• Received, during the current academic year, any graduate-level fully funded fellowship or scholarship from NYU (including Steinhardt Fellows, Founders Fellows, and Research Assistants).
+Recipients of externally-funded (non-NYU) scholarships are eligible

 How To Apply

-Once you have submitted your application to study abroad, you may complete the Global Need-Based Scholarship Application:
+Once you have submitted your application to study abroad, you may proceed with completing the Global Need-Based Scholarship Application.
+To access the scholarship application, please log into your application status portal:

-- Statement of financial need: An essay of approximately 250 words that describes your current financial circumstances and explains the gap between your resources and the cost of studying abroad
+• Financial Need Statement: an essay of approximately 250 words that describes your current financial circumstances and explains the gap between your financial resources and the cost of attending the study abroad program to which you have applied

-Applicants should apply for this scholarship concurrently with their study abroad application so that the materials can be reviewed together.
-Students are encouraged to apply as early as possible, as funds are limited.
+Applicants should apply for this scholarship concurrently with their study abroad application so that the materials may be reviewed together.

 Global Study Scholarship